 Because of the larger scale many of these large shaped paintings also have detail on the edge faces, something that is a departure from the small ones.

-See this painting in my solo exhibition ‘Equivocal’ at Muse Art Gallery in Havelock North, from July 11th - August 7th 2019.
+This painting was in my solo exhibition ‘Equivocal’ at Muse Art Gallery in Havelock North.